 Applying for Admission to the M.D.
-Program after acceptance into the Post-Baccalaureate Early Assurance Program
+Program at NEOMED with Post Baccalaureate Early Assurance Privileges

-Candidates granted early assurance seat reservation through the Early Assurance Program Post-Baccalaureate pathway are required to complete the following in order to receive admission to the College of Medicine as M1 students:
+Candidates granted early assurance privileges reserving a seat are required to complete the following in order to receive admission to the College of Medicine as M.D. students:

-- Students must follow all AMCAS Early Assurance application procedures and deadlines.
+- Students must follow all AMCAS Early Assurance plan application procedures and deadlines.

 - Students must continue to complete post-baccalaureate coursework as prescribed by Cleveland State University.

 - Early Assurance Post-Baccalaureate students must apply for admission through AMCAS using the Early Assurance admission plan prior to September 1 of the preceding year to be eligible for final admission to NEOMED.
 E.g. – If a student is applying for fall 2022 admission, he or she must apply for admission through AMCAS using the Early Assurance plan by September 1, 2021.

 - Early Assurance students must be on track to successfully complete all required pre-requisite courses with a grade of “C-” or better to apply for admission to NEOMED.